logo

 Abstract

-This study characterized racial and ethnic disparities in cervical cancer screening and follow-up across three U.S. healthcare settings.
-Among 188,415 patients, 62.8% received screening.
-Screening was lower among non-Hispanic Black patients (53.2%) and higher among Hispanic (65.4%) and Asian/Pacific Islander (66.5%) patients than non-Hispanic White patients (63.5%).
-Most differences were explained by site and insurance.
-Hispanic patients remained more likely to screen after adjusting for various factors.
-Follow-up for abnormal results was low (72.5%), highest among Hispanic participants (78.8%).
-Lower screening for Black patients was attenuated by controlling for insurance and site, highlighting systemic inequity.
-Improving follow-up is crucial for all populations.
+Introduction: This study sought to characterize racial and ethnic disparities in cervical cancer screening and follow-up of abnormal findings across 3 U.S. healthcare settings.
+Methods: Data were from 2016 to 2019 and were analyzed in 2022 from sites within the METRICS Research Center (part of the PROSPR consortium), including a safety-net system in the southwestern U.S., a northwestern mixed-model system, and a northeastern integrated healthcare system.
+Screening uptake was evaluated among average-risk patients by race/ethnicity using chi-square tests.
+Among patients with abnormal findings requiring follow-up, the proportion receiving colposcopy or biopsy within 6 months was reported.
+Multivariable regression assessed how clinical, socioeconomic, and structural characteristics mediate observed differences.
+Results: Among 188,415 eligible patients, 62.8% received cervical cancer screening during the 3-year period.
+Screening use was lower among non-Hispanic Black patients (53.2%) and higher among Hispanic (65.4%) and Asian/Pacific Islander (66.5%) patients than among non-Hispanic White patients (63.5%, all p<0.001).
+Most differences were explained by distribution of patients across sites and differences in insurance.
+Hispanic patients remained more likely to screen after controlling for clinical and sociodemographic factors (RR≈1.14–1.18).
+Among those receiving any screening test, Black and Hispanic patients were more likely to receive Pap-only testing.
+Follow-up from abnormal results was low for all groups (72.5%) but highest among Hispanic participants (78.8%, p<0.001).
+Conclusions: Across 3 diverse healthcare settings, cervical cancer screening and follow-up were below 80% targets.
+Lower screening for Black patients was attenuated after controlling for insurance and site, underscoring systemic inequity.
+Improving follow-up after abnormalities is crucial for all populations.

 Publisher